 Target stem mothers to control balsam twig aphids in Christmas trees

-Studies by Michigan State University’s forest entomologist Deb McCullough showed that egg hatch began at roughly 60 to 70 GDD50 and continue until approximately 100 GDD50.
-The newly hatched aphids are very small and difficult to see, but by approximately 100 to 140 GDD50 they have grown enough to be easily visible against a dark background.
+Studies by Michigan State University Extension forest entomologist Deb McCullough show that egg hatch begins at roughly 60 to 70 growing degree days (GDD) base 50 degrees Fahrenheit and continues until approximately 100 GDD50.
+Newly hatched aphids are very small and difficult to see, but by approximately 100 to 140 GDD50 they are large enough to be easily visible against a dark background.
 These first generation aphids are called “stem mothers.”

 When spraying is necessary, apply insecticides at the proper time to prevent damage to current year foliage.
 The ideal time to spray is at 100 to 140 GDD50.
 Typically at this point, buds are swelling but have not yet broken and the stem mothers have hatched but are still maturing.
 These stem mothers are also relatively exposed at the ends of the shoots.
 Controlling the stem mothers is important because the second generation of aphids, called sexuparae, cause the damage to the current year needles.
 Most sexuparae feed inside the expanding buds where they are protected from insecticides.